 "A basic mission of a university is to search for and to communicate the truth, as it is honestly perceived.
-A genuine learning community cannot exist unless this demanding standard is a fundamental tenet of the intellectual life of the community.
-Students of Loyola University Chicago are expected to know, respect, and practice this standard of personal honesty.
+A genuine learning community cannot existunless this demanding standard is a fundamental tenet of the intellectual life of the community.
+Students of Loyola University Chicago are expected to know, to respect, and to practice this standard of personal honesty.
 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents.
 Academic cheating is a serious act that violates academic integrity.